killergerbah/asbplayer-docs/docs/contributing.md

 ## Localization

-Any new localization keys should first be added to the English loc files, and then copied across all localization files using a helper script.
+Any new localization keys should first be added to the English loc files, and then copied across all the other loc files using a helper script.

 ```bash
 node ./scripts/loc/merge-loc-from-en.js